-Apprentices who fail one or more assessment method will be offered the opportunity to take a re-sit or a re-take.
-A re-sit does not require further learning, whereas a re-take does.
+Apprentices who fail one or more assessment method(s) can take a re-sit or a re-take at the employer's discretion.
+The apprentice's employer needs to agree that a re-sit or re-take is appropriate.
+A re-sit does not need further learning, whereas a re-take does.

-Apprentices should have a supportive action plan to prepare for the re-sit or a re-take.
-The apprentice's employer will need to agree that either a re-sit or re-take is an appropriate course of action.
+Apprentices should have a supportive action plan to prepare for a re-sit or a re-take.